Developmentally Appropriate Practice: Focus on Children in First, Second, and Third Grades

 Ten articles from Young Children that provide examples of applying developmentally appropriate practice when working with children in first, second, and third grades

-Derry Koralek, served as editor in chief of Young Children and Teaching Young Children and also as Chief Publishing Officer at NAEYC.
+Derry Koralek is president of DGK & Company, providing early childhood educational consulting to a variety of clients, including teachers and family child care providers.
+Previously, she served as editor in chief of Young Children and Teaching Young Children and also as Chief Publishing Officer at NAEYC.

 Kathy Charner is editor in chief of NAEYC’s Books and Related Resources department, with responsibility for the content, management, publication, and general excellence of the books and brochures published by NAEYC.
 Before joining NAEYC, Kathy was editor in chief at Gryphon House for more than 20 years.